texastribune/donation-builder/README.md

 Donation Builder uses Sass to write its styles.
 In _settings.scss, you'll see some color variables.
 The project uses three theme colors, a main theme color, a secondary theme color, and a tertiary theme color.
 These colors are then applied to the buttons, navigation links, labels, and more throughout the project to quickly get it set up with your organization's colors.

+### Typography

+You can customize the site with the fonts your organization already uses.
+This can also be done in the _settings.scss file.
+Look for the variables $main-font and $secondary-font.
+The default settings here are 'Roboto' with a sans-serif fallback for the main font, and 'Open Sans Condensed', also with a sans-serif fallback, for the secondary font.

 ### Images

 To switch out most images, you can replace an image in the /source/images folder that corresponds with the image you'd like to change.
 Attempts were made to name these images in an intuitive manner so that it's clear where each image will be seen.
 The images and where they will appear is also detailed below in case any images are not clear.
 If you still aren't sure, try switching out the image and see where it appears in the project.